palutlan/CIS641-HW2-PALUTLA/README.md

 # Sai Palutla

 - Avid gamer who loves online first-person shooters and battle royales.
-I absolutely love building PCs and keep myself informed of the latest in tech.
+I absolutely love building PCs and keep myself informed of the latest tech.
 - Mobile application developer with 6+ years of experience building native iOS applications.
 - When not gaming or developing an app you can find me watching motorsports like Formula 1 and IndyCar.